 And the Survey Says...
 Fabulous Fall!

-We began our second Excel project of the year and created fall-themed questions, surveying our classmates to find out about their interest in some of our favorite fall activities.
-We created bar graphs, reviewing the Chart Wizard in Excel, to show the results of our survey.
+We began our second Excel project of the year and created a list of fall-themed activities or foods, surveying our classmates to find out about their interest in each of our favorites.
+We created bar graphs, reviewing this process in Excel, to show the results of our survey.
 Ahhhh ... but we weren't quite done...

-We searched online to find clipart images to insert in the bars of our graphs, complimenting each of the survey questions asked.
-We carefully followed Mrs. Dingman's written checklist directions to insert the clipart images we saved from our "My Pictures" folder into each bar of our graphs, reviewing how to stack and scale those images to fit perfectly.
+We searched online to find graphics images to insert in the bars of our graphs, complementing each of the survey questions asked.
+We carefully followed Mrs. Dingman's written checklist directions to insert the images we saved from our "My Pictures" folder into each bar of our graphs, reviewing how to stack and scale those images to fit perfectly, without stretching or distortion.

 This project was completed as a performance task.
 Very limited oral directions were given as we each carefully followed a written checklist to complete the steps creating our graphs.
-We enjoyed using the laptops to create our graphs and our competence and confidence using the available technology continues to grow!
+Our competence and confidence using the available technology continues to grow!

 Pennsylvania Academic Standards continued to be met with this project: